Wisconsin Franciscan sisters religiously cheer on their Green Bay Packers

 Because the Packers had already clinched the NFC’s No. 1 seed prior to this game, the sisters got to watch not only their favorite starters, but promising reserves as well.

-“This is an awesome season,” Sister Barbara said.
+“This is an awesome season,” Mathe said.
 “I really admire the character of (wide receiver) Davante Adams.
 He carries himself like a gentleman.
 And I think our running backs (Aaron Jones and A.J.
 Dillon) are terrific.
 What a tandem.”

 And when the Packers aren’t doing well?
 “We watch anyway and we commiserate with each other, and say, ‘Next week,'” she said.